PAUL: Uncertainty-Guided Partition and Augmentation for Robust Cross-View Geo-Localization under Noisy Correspondence: Introduction

+To address this practical challenge, we formally define and investigate the \textbf{N}oisy \textbf{C}orrespondence in \textbf{CVGL} (\textbf{NC-CVGL}) problem, which simulates the impact of GPS drift in real deployment scenarios.
+This problem characterizes varying degrees of spatial misalignment in training pairs caused by coordinate inaccuracies.
+We quantify spatial correspondence quality using Intersection over Union (IoU), distinguishing well-aligned pairs from semi-positive noisy pairs with partial overlap.
+By tackling NC-CVGL, our work aims to mitigate the adverse effects of real-world GPS drift and enhance the robustness of cross-view geo-localization systems.

+NC-CVGL differs fundamentally from classical noisy correspondence problems, as it stems from coordinate inaccuracies causing systematic alignment bias rather than complete mismatches (\cref{fig:noisy-illustration}).
+While existing noisy correspondence methods either underutilize noisy data by discarding it entirely~\cite{MSCN,Bicro,ncr,dividemix} or repurpose it as negative samples or feature space anchors~\cite{gsc,esc}, such approaches prove suboptimal for NC-CVGL.
+The noisy pairs in NC-CVGL often retain substantial valuable information despite spatial misalignment, making their complete exclusion wasteful.
+This noise presents significant learning challenges: it forces nominally positive pairs to sustain high training loss and perturbs metric margins, substantially degrading model performance (\cref{fig:performance drop}).
+Although previous work addresses test-time viewpoint issues~\cite{sdpl}, the systematic correspondence noise induced by GPS drift during training remains under-explored, particularly in developing methods that can effectively leverage the informational content within noisy pairs.

+{To address the challenges of NC-CVGL, we introduce \textbf{PAUL} (\textbf{P}artition and \textbf{A}ugmentation by \textbf{U}ncertainty \textbf{L}earning), a unified framework that transitions from aggressive noise filtering to latent signal exploitation.
+This approach enhances robustness through three systematically integrated components.
+First, \textbf{Co-partition} disentangles clean and noisy paris by analyzing the distinct learning dynamics of loss distributions.
+Subsequently, \textbf{Co-augmentation} rectifies the identified noisy pairs.
+Guided by evidential uncertainty cues, this module mines trustworthy local alignments to synthesize pseudo-clean supervision, thereby recovering valid signals from corrupted data.
+Finally, dual networks are optimized via \textbf{Co-training} with an evidential objective.
+This objective functions as a reliability-aware regularizer, attenuating the influence of unreliable samples by penalizing high-uncertainty predictions, while simultaneously capitalizing on the rectified information for superior representation learning.}

-\textbf{Our main contributions are summarized as follows:} \begin{itemize} \item To best of our knowledge, this work serves as a pioneering study in systematically defining the NC-CVGL task and offering a theoretical analysis of alignment noise resulting from real-world GPS drift. \item We introduce the PAUL framework, grounded in uncertainty theory, which partitions and augments both “clean” and “noisy” data samples, extracts high-confidence information, and, by integrating evidential deep learning, achieves superior noisy data utilization and robustness compared to prior NC methods; \item Extensive experiments on widely adopted datasets under various noise ratios demonstrate that PAUL achieves superior performance compared to other Noisy-Correspondence-driven methods. \end{itemize}
+\textbf{Our main contributions are summarized as follows:} \begin{itemize} \item {Task contribution:} To our best knowledge, this work serves as a pioneering study in systematically defining the NC-CVGL task and offering a theoretical analysis of alignment noise resulting from real-world GPS drift. \item {Methodological contribution:} We introduce the PAUL, grounded in uncertainty theory, which partitions and augments both ``clean” and ``noisy” data samples, extracts high-confidence information, and, by integrating evidential deep learning, achieves superior noisy data utilization and robustness compared to prior Noisy Correspondence methods; \item {Experimental contribution:} Extensive experiments on widely adopted datasets under various noise ratios demonstrate that PAUL achieves superior performance compared to other Noisy Correspondence methods. \end{itemize}